 The story I’ve chosen, Slaves of the Candle, also allows me to go off on one about a couple of strip-story bugbears.
 It passes one with flying colours and fails the other with its flag half-mast.
 So please excuse me while I run on for a bit.

 There was a comic brought out a few years ago called the DFC.
 I was jolly excited.
 A new fortnightly ‘story paper’!
 It was mail-order subscription only, and I signed up straight away in the hope it would lead to a huge comic revival.
 Now, I’ve heard anecdotally about children who loved it.
 But for me – no. It didn’t work.
 I desperately wanted to love it, but I couldn’t.
 One of the problems for me – and this doesn’t mean it is The Truth, just my feelings – was that the stories were written by novelists, not comic writers.
-(Of course it’s possible to be both.
-I would like to be both.
-Feel free to hire me to write comic strips.)
+(Although of course it’s possible to be both.)
 Talking about Dickens back up the page there reminds me that his books were written as serials – but they can also be enjoyed as full novels.
 Not so in the case of many of the DFC strips.
 Each episode felt like an illustrated bit out of a novel.
 Sometimes not a lot happened.
 Sometimes you’d be expected to remember something that happened weeks ago.
 It made me realise how much craft there is in creating something that stands up on its own for three pages but also forms part of an ongoing storyline.